 ARMD is an umbrella term used to describe a large set of complications that can affect the tissues, bones, and muscles surrounding your hip implant.
 Some of the issues that stem from ARMD are listed below:

 - Abnormal collection of fluid in the hip socket

 - A build-up of soft tissue around the hip

-- Gluteal muscle necrosis (tissue death) a condition where the cells of the gluteal muscles decompose, often causing a build-up of soft tissue
+- Gluteal muscle necrosis (tissue death) is a condition where the cells of the gluteal muscles decompose, often causing a build-up of soft tissue

 - High cobalt and chromium (or metal ion) blood levels